diana-corona/diana-corona/README.md

 🤓 MSc in Machine Learning and Autonomous Systems Graduate - University of Bath 🤖

-My objective is to design, build, troubleshoot, and maintain scalable and distributed APIs, being a plus to work or collaborate on  machine learning proyects.
+My goal is to design, build, troubleshoot, and maintain scalable and distributed APIs, and I would be happy if I get to collaborate on machine learning projects every now and then.

 Check my portfolio https://diana-corona.github.io/